keul/Allanon/README.rst

 above).
 When you provide it, you are meaning:

-    "*I don't want to download the given URL, but this/those URL contain link to file that I really want*".
+    "*I don't want to download those URLs directly, but those URLs contain links to file that I really want*".

 The search parameter format must be CSS 3 compatible, like the one supported the famous `jQuery library`__, and it's based onto the `pyquery`__ library.
-Se it's documentation for more details about what you can look for.
+See it's documentation for more details about what you can look for.

 __ http://api.jquery.com/category/selectors/
 __ http://packages.python.org/pyquery/